Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TSC

 For bilayer $(p+ip)$-SCs, we demonstrate that near each $\sigma_2$, bilayer $(p+ip)$-SCs are equivalent to a 2D fermionic Levin-Gu state with quantum number $\nu=1$ ($\nu\in\mathbb{Z}_8$): As illustrated in Fig. \ref{3D bubble}, each bilayer $(p+ip)$-SCs leaves two chiral Majorana modes on its 1D border, with trivial $\mathbb{Z}_2$ symmetry action: $c_{1,2}^+\mapsto c_{1,2}^+$.
 Consider two 3D ``$(p-ip)$-SC'' bubbles sharing the 2D block $\sigma_2$ as their borders, leaving two $(p-ip)$-SCs at $\sigma_2$.
 At the 1D border of $\sigma_2$, 3D ``$(p-ip)$-SC'' bubbles leave another two chiral Majorana modes $d_{L,R}$ with opposite chirality, with $\mathbb{Z}_2$ symmetry acting as reflection: $d_L\leftrightarrow d_R$.
 Redefine these chiral Majorana modes:

 With an alternative $\mathbb{Z}_2$ symmetry property: $d^{\pm}\mapsto\pm d^{\pm}$.
 Now we can assemble a $(p+ip)$-SC with a $(p-ip)$-SC, corresponding to the chiral Majorana modes labeled by $c_1^+$ and $d^+$, these chiral Majorana modes can be gapped in a $\mathbb{Z}_2$-symmetric way, and the corresponding assembly should be trivial; then another two layers with chiral Majorana modes $c_2^+$ and $d^-$ form a 2D fermionic Levin-Gu state with $\nu=1$.
-As the consequence, we can sort out the bilayer $(p+ip)$-SCs to Levin-Gu state decorations for 2D block as reflection plane.
+As a consequence, we can sort out the bilayer $(p+ip)$-SCs to Levin-Gu state decorations for the 2D block as reflection plane.

-Subsequently consider the decorations of 2D Levin-Gu states \cite{Gu-Levin} with a modulo 8 index $\nu$.
-Refer to Fig. \ref{edge theory}, if the shared index of 2D block labeled by 1 and 3 is $\nu$, the shared index of 2D block labeled by 2 and 4 should be $8-\nu$.
-For $\nu=1$, the 1D gapless mode at each 1D block $\tau_2$ has the Lagrangian (\ref{Luttinger}), with $K=(\sigma^z)^{\oplus4}$ and $\Phi=(\phi_1,\cdot\cdot\cdot,\phi_8)^T$.
-Under $\bs{M}_{1,2}$, $\Phi$ will be transformed as Eq. (\ref{K-matrix symmetry}), where
+Subsequently, consider the decorations of 2D Levin-Gu states \cite{Gu-Levin} with a modulo 8 index $\nu$.
+The two nearby $\sigma_2$ and $\sigma_3$ in Fig. \ref{Th unit cell} (the right panel) should be decorated by the same $\nu$ state otherwise there is gapless along the red solid line.
+Then referring to Fig. \ref{edge theory}, if the shared index of 2D block labeled by 1 and 4 (corresponding to the two nearby $\sigma_2$ and $\sigma_3$ in Fig. \ref{Th unit cell}) is $\nu$, the shared index of 2D block labeled by 2 and 3 be $8-\nu$ under reflection symmetry and also be $\nu$ under 2-fold rotation, which requires that $8-\nu=\nu$ mod 8.
+Therefore, we only need to consider $\nu=4$ since other $\nu$ are incompatible with symmetry requirement.

-and $\delta\Phi^{\bs{M}_1}=\delta\Phi^{\bs{M}_2}=\pi(0,0,1,0,0,0,1,0)^T$.
-We now introduce backscattering terms like Eq. (\ref{backscattering}) to gap out this 1D theory.
-With symmetry constraints, there is no nonzero solution to ``null-vector'' equations (\ref{null-vector}).
-Hence the 1D theory on $\tau_2$ cannot be gapped symmetrically and the corresponding block-state is obstructed.